-Since you can see it for over a month, I recommend going on a sunny day if your schedule allows.
+Since it’s open for more than a month, I recommend going on a sunny day if your schedule allows.

 Fuji Shibazakura Festival | Review by HACHI Taro